primesearch/LLR/llr/Release/Readme.txt

   - The option -oNoSaveFile=1 has been added at the request of an user.
     Indeed, if it is set, any test is restarted at beginning if stopped...

+  - In this new version, three new bugs have been fixed, concerning Fermat, Lucas and Frobenius PRP tests on non base two numbers and/or abs(c)!=1

+  - 28/03/11 : New bug fixed, concerning Frobenius PRP test on integer quotients such as Repunits or generalized repunits(final modular reduction was missing).

+  - 02/04/11 : Roundoff errors recovery has been improved ; continuing with
+  careful squarings or multiplications when more than 5 have been found...

+  - The new option -oBPSW=1 allows to replace the standard Lucas PRP test by the Baillie-PSW one (see http://www.trnicely.net/misc/bpsw.html for details) the Frobenius test then follows as usual.

 2) User interfaces of LLR :